 You must complete an online concern using CPOMS or Cause for Concern form for staff related concerns.
 The forms must be FULLY completed following the correct procedure.
 If in doubt ASK!

 Appendix 13

-Staff Cause for Concern Form Please also complete a CPOMS online form alongside completing and hand delivering this form
+Staff Cause for Concern Form

+Please also complete a CPOMS online form alongside completing and hand delivering this form

 Page 1 of 2

 Strictly Confidential

 Note: Please do not interpret what is seen or heard; simply record the facts.
 After completing the form, pass it immediately to the Designated Teacher.

-Name of child.....
-Class / Tutor group.....
+Name of child Class / Tutor group

-Name of staff member completing form.....
+Name of staff member completing form

+Day Date Time

+re of incident / concern including relevant background (Record child's word verbatim and any es and feelings expressed)